Grey550/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creating first directory in Tmp
+Moving betty to first directory